 We will normally contact you by telephone, text message, email or post, as agreed with you.
 Please let us know if you would prefer not to receive any communication by any particular method.
 Please note all calls may be recorded for training and monitoring purposes.
 Where your contact details (Or the person in your organisation who we should contact about your cover) changes, you must notify us.

 For training and compliance purposes all calls may be recorded.

 FINANCIAL SERVICES COMPENSATION SCHEME (FSCS)

 Shield (Insurance Consultants) Ltd is covered by the Financial Services Compensation Scheme.
 You may be entitled to compensation from the scheme if we cannot meet our obligations.
 This depends on the type of business and the circumstances of the claim.
 Insurance arranging is covered for 90% of the claim, without any upper limit, with 100% for compulsory insurances.
 Further information about this scheme is available from FSCS on 020 78927300 or by visiting http://www.fscs.org.uk.

 CABSHIELD PRODUCTS AND SERVICES

-We act as an agent for all of our insurance providers.
-We can supply a list of them if required.
-We may offer you additional products as we believe they are a valuable benefit.
-We will not add any additional products without prior agreement.
-You will not receive advice or a recommendation from us.
-The information you supply is used to obtain a quote and you then need to decide how to proceed.
-Some of the insurers we deal with will carry out credit checks and this will appear on your credit report whether or not you take out or renew a policy with them.
+We act as an agent for all our insurance providers.
+Some of the insurers we deal with carry out credit checks and this will appear on your credit report whether or not you take out or renew a policy with them.

 We make a charge for our service and this will always be identified to you.
+These charges are payable at the point of inception or cancellation of your Policy, A Mid-Term Adjustment is applied, or when duplicate documentation is requested.
+These charges are non-refundable.
 Currently, our charges are:

 £50 for cancellation